0xAX/linux-insides/mm/linux-mm-2.md

 * early_ioremap
 * early_iounmap

 for mapping/unmapping of IO physical address to virtual address.
 Both functions depends on `CONFIG_MMU` configuration option.
 [Memory management unit](http://en.wikipedia.org/wiki/Memory_management_unit) is a special block of memory management.
-Main purpose of this block is translation physical addresses to the virtual.
+Main purpose of this block is translation physical addresses to virtual adresses.
 Techinically memory management unit knows about high-level page table address (`pgd`) from the `cr3` control register.
 If `CONFIG_MMU` options is set to `n`, `early_ioremap` just returns the given physical address and `early_iounmap` does not nothing.
 In other way, if `CONFIG_MMU` option is set to `y`, `early_ioremap` calls `__early_ioremap` which takes three parameters:

 * `phys_addr` - base physicall address of the `I/O` memory region to map on virtual addresses;
 * `size`      - size of the `I/O` memroy region;